 Businesses, especially startups, in this industry are known to use disruptive, divergent tactics to make a splash, attract investors, and spread the word about their companies.
 While not every tech company has the moxie or money to bust onto the scene with a record-breaking Weissman score like the Pied Piper engineers, there are endless ways of attracting attention and presenting your business to the masses.

-This particular tech client understood the value of marketing – but they couldn’t understand why they were hemorrhaging money.
+This particular technology client understood the value of marketing – but they couldn’t understand why they were hemorrhaging money.
 Not only were they experiencing negative overall ROI in their marketing efforts, but the rare conversion came at a steep cost of hundreds of dollars.
 They were spending the money, so why weren’t they getting the results they wanted?

 They also lacked a comprehensive marketing strategy, and their efforts were concentrated mostly in reacting to losses or promoting one-off events or offers.